SanazSafaei/price-catalog/README.md

 ;;price_buy_net|currency;
 ```

-4.The default article id field is article_number, if you want to customize it you need to use -a flag.
+4. The default article id field is "article_number".
+If you want to customize it, you need to use the -a flag.

-5.The default result file name is json_price_catalog.json, if you want to customize it you need to use -j flag.
+5. The default result file name is "json_price_catalog.json".
+If you want to customize it, you need to use the -n flag.

 ```bash
 python3 run.py --help